 Currently, electricity costs approximately £0.12 to £0.18 per kWh, depending on your energy supplier.
 This means that using a Super Soco electric motorcycle you will spend less than £1.00 per 100 miles.

 The range of a Super Soco depends on factors such as road condition, hills, temperature, weight of the rider and tyre pressure.
-Super Soco battery range is set out on the individual model pages. in the TS and TC (not the TC Max or the CUX) two batteries can be installed for twice the range.
+Super Soco battery range is set out on the individual model pages.
+In the CPx, TSx and TC (not the TC Max or the CUX) two batteries can be installed for twice the range.

 Super Socos batteries are rated to maintain a capacity of 80% of their initial capacity after 3 years.
 Keeping up with our recommended charging and storage practices will ensure optimum battery life.
 If your battery loses more than 20% capacity before this time then, subject to compliance with the warranty conditions, we will replace it free of charge.